Skip to content

 Log/Cut race

-Cuts the race for multiple boats.
-What this option does is it cuts the same start time and finish line position for all the opened logs.
-The finish line is considered to be at the same position as the start point of the boat with the lowest boat number.
-If you want to have the finish line at some other point, you can use the option to have the finish line at the last selected point of the boat with the lowest boat number.
+This cuts a race for multiple boats at once.
+It applies the same start time and finish line position to all open logs.
+By default, the finish line is taken from the start point of the boat with the lowest boat number.
+If you want a different finish line, you can use the option to place it at the last selected point of that boat.

 Race cutting guide can be found here